-Some indicator configurations may not allow setpoints to be turned off through the front panel or may require Note a password to turn the setpoint on and off.
+NOTE: Some indicator configurations may not allow setpoints to be turned off through the front panel or may require a password to turn the setpoint on and off.

-1.6.11 Set Time and Date
+1.7.13 Set Time and Date

-- 1. Press (\square) .
+- 1. Press (MENU .
 Audit is displayed. - 2.
-Press \triangleleft or \triangleright until T&D is displayed. - 3.
+Press ⊲ or ⊳ until T&D is displayed. - 3.
 Press \bigtriangledown .
 Time is displayed. - 4.
-Press ∇ to enter time.

-- 5. Edit the value using the keypad on the 880Plus (see Section 1.5.2 on page 7) or use the following method for the panel mount. - Press \triangleleft or \triangleright to select the digit. - Press \triangle or \bigtriangledown to increment or decrement the value. - 6.
-Press (when the value is correct.
+Press \bigtriangledown to enter time. - 5.
+Edit value using the keypad on the unit, see Section 1.6.4 on page 14 or use the following method for the panel mount: - Press \lhd or \triangleright to select the digit - Press riangle or riangle to increment or decrement the value - 6.
+Press 🔅 e when the value is correct.
 Date is displayed. - 7.
 Press \bigtriangledown to enter date. - 8.
-Edit the value in the specified format MMDDYY, DDMMYY, or YYMMDD.
+Edit the value using the keypad on the 880 Plus in the specified format MMDDYY, DDMMYY, or YYMMDD.
 Press \triangleleft or \triangleright to select the digit.
 Press \triangle or \bigtriangledown to increment or decrement the value. - 9.
-Press when the value is correct.
+Press (when the value is correct.
 Time is displayed. - 10.
-Press \square to return to weighing mode.
+Press (\square) to return to weighing mode.

-1.6.12 Display Accumulator
+1.7.14 Display Accumulator

 Enable the accumulator before use in either weigh mode or setpoint operations.
-Once enabled, weight (net weight if a tare is in the system) is accumulated whenever a print operation is performed using the Print key, digital input, setpoint PSHACC operation or KPRINT serial command.
+Once enabled, weight (net weight if a tare is in the system) is accumulated whenever a print operation is performed using the PROVID key, digital input assigned to print, setpoint PSHACC operation or KPRINT serial command.
 The scale must return to below the threshold value (except for the setpoint PSHACC operation) before the next accumulation.

-- 2. Press \triangleleft or \triangleright until Accum is displayed.
+- 1. Press (^{MENU}) to enter the user setup mode, Audit is displayed. - 2.
+Press \triangleleft or \triangleright until Accum is displayed.

-Note Accum is only displayed if the accumulator is enabled.
-See Section 3.2.3 on page 36.
+MOTE: Accum is only displayed if the accumulator is enabled, see Section 3.2.3 on page 46.

-- 3. Press \bigtriangledown .
+- 3. Press ∇.
 View is displayed. - 4.
 Press \bigtriangledown to view the current accumulator value. - 5.
-While the accumulator value is displayed, press PRINT to print the value.
+While the accumulator value is displayed, press (PRINT) to print the value.

-Note The format of the print output can be configured using the accumulator print format.
-See Section 7.0.
+NOTE: The format of the print output can be configured using the accumulator print format, see Section 7.0 on page 93.

-1.6.13 Clear the Accumulator
+1.7.15 Clear the Accumulator

-- 1. Press (\square) to enter the user setup mode.
+- 1. Press (be not enter the user setup mode.
 Audit is displayed. - 2.
 Press \triangleleft or \triangleright until Accum is displayed. - 3.
 Press \bigtriangledown , then press \triangleleft or \triangleright until CLR Y is displayed. - 4.
 Press (to clear the accumulator.
-Clear will display briefly and display returns to CLR Y.
+Clear will display briefly and display returns to CLR Y. - 5.
+Press $(\stackrel{\text{MENU}}{\Rightarrow})$ to return to the weigh mode.

-The Print key only performs one accumulation, and only if the weight is above the accumulator threshold.
+NOTE: The print key only performs one accumulation, and only if the weight is above the accumulator threshold.
 Weight must return to below the accumulator threshold value before another accumulation is allowed.

-Accumulator threshold is configured in the setup menu.
-See Section 3.2.2 on page 35.
+Accumulator threshold is configured in the setup menu, see Section 3.2.2 on page 46.

-1.6.14 Display Tare
+1.7.16 Display Tare